OverdarkGOD/MoyaiPY/README.md

       - member: define the user you would like to ban from your guild
       - reason: define a reason for the ban (optional)

-   - unabn: allows users with ban permissions to unban users within a guild - Command Works
+   - unban: allows users with ban permissions to unban users within a guild - Command Works
       - member: define the user you would like to unban from your guild

    - kick: allows users with kick permissions to kick users within a guild - Command Works